nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-Split the logical expression of the closest if statement.
+Splits the logical expression of the closest if statement.
 This is an helpful tool to help you refactor complex branching logic, safely.

 ![][demo-split-if-statement]